juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 [**Note**: This is taken from video transcripts and contains punctuation errors and changed words.
 Some corrections have been made—which is to say that many things have not been corrected.]

-This module covers issues related to various types of academic and workplace research, with a focus on acquiring the best available information.
+**This module covers**: issues related to various types of academic and workplace research, with a focus on acquiring the best available information.

-Learning Objectives
+**Learning Objectives**:

 * Develop an enhanced understanding of such types of technical documentation as feasibility reports, recommendation reports, instructions, and laboratory research
 * Distinguish between academic and workplace research
 * Compare and contrast secondary and primary research to meet data-gathering requirements
 * Outline a laboratory report
 * Classify various types of technical reports (e.g. feasibility, recommendation, evaluation reports, instructions)